uriahsanders/Graph.js/README.md

 Why?:
 ------
 There are very few JS SVG graphing libraries out there.
 Most JS graphing libraries use canvas, which is not as sharp or interactive as SVG.
 I've only found two that use SVG.
 Google charts and Morris.js.
-The first is not open source or client side, and Morris.js has 2 additonal dependancies, fewer graphs, no legends, and more code.
+The first is not open source or client side, and Morris.js has 2 additonal dependancies, fewer graphs, no legends, no animations, and more code.
 Graph.js only needs jQuery, and is extremely easy to use with its jQuery plugin (You can also just use the "classes"), or otherwise.

 Im working on a big website right now that will need a lot of graphs.
 So I needed all these things that noone offered.
 (I hate dependancies, sending my stuff to google servers, and using stuff that's not open source :P).
 So if you're in the same conundrum use Graph.js!
-By the way, shout out to my math teacher Mrs.Williams so she knows I can actually do math...somewhat.

 Features:
 ---------